fosytherrac/A3SAT/README.md

 ![A3SAT_Logo](https://github.com/user-attachments/assets/c12b4ff3-41c3-4370-80ce-dfe9c6f3abd4)

-# A3SAT - Arma 3 Server Administration Tools
+# A3SAT - Arma 3 Server Administration Tools (Alpha)
+- Status: Active Development (Alpha)

 These tools are designed to streamline and enhance the management of your Windows Arma 3 Server, offering a range of features to simplify administrative tasks.